apache/buildstream/doc/source/projectconf.rst

 Source Overrides
 ~~~~~~~~~~~~~~~~
-Default values (overriding built-in defaults) can be set on a project
-wide basis.
-The sources dictionary can be used to override plugin specific
+The sources dictionary can be used to override source plugin
-configuration data as shown below.
+specific configuration data as shown below.

 .. code:: yaml